Skip to main content

 2. Upload the input payload separately using a secure pre-signed url

-3. Poll the job until processing completes and the output is ready
+3. Poll the job until processing completes and the output is ready, or use webhooks to receive a completion notification

 This approach improves scalability, fault tolerance, and performance, while providing clear visibility into the processing lifecycle.